 - I DO NOT ALLOW TRADES TO FILL IF THE CHARTS ARE GAPPING IN EITHER DIRECTION– using limit, and limit long or limit short orders preserves this process

 - If I have a trigger set and it does not fill, it may mean that the chart did not come into my entry space.
 I will not chase trades

 IMPORTANT ENTRY CONSIDERATIONS

-- It also means that I will remove 50% of my position at 1st target, 25% at 2nd target, and I use a trailing target from there
+- In general, in non-trending spaces, I will remove 50% of my position at 1st target, 25% at 2nd target, and I use a trailing target from there

-- Stops that are noted are hard and will execute at the time price presents during regular trading hours
+- Trades will execute at the time price presents during regular trading hours

 EXAMPLE OF RECENT CLOSED TRADE